Dzzt/ddu-source-mrw/README.md

-This is a forked MRW limited version from
+This is a forked MRW only version of https://github.com/kuuote/ddu-source-mr
-https://github.com/kuuote/ddu-source-mr

-I made this because I needed.
-And I don't know how to show my strong dedication to the original one.